hrvth-dev/hrvth-dev/README.md

-# 👋 Hi there, I'm hrvth-dev!
+ Hi there, I'm hrvth-dev!

-🎓 I'm an IT student and passionate hobby programmer.
+ I'm an IT student and  hobby programmer.
 Currently working on becoming **market-ready** as a developer.
-I love learning new technologies, building projects, and constantly growing in the tech world. 👨‍💻
+I love learning new technologies, building projects, and constantly growing in the tech world.

-## 🚀 Tech Stack I work with:
+ Tech Stack I work with:

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)